bloopybae/obsbot-control-linux/docs/CONTRIBUTING.md

 ## Before you start
 - Read the architecture notes in `docs/adr/001-application-architecture.md`.
-- Build the project locally with `./build.sh install --confirm` and confirm both the GUI and CLI run.
+- Build the project locally with `./build.sh install --confirm` and verify the GUI runs.
+Enable the developer CLI with `./build.sh build --with-cli --confirm` if you need it for testing.
 - Format code to match the surrounding C++ style (Qt signal/slot patterns, brace placement, etc.).
 - Every new behavior should have manual test notes or automated coverage where practical.